commit-live-students/python_getting_started_project/q05_runs/README.md

-## How many runs did BC McCullum make?
+## How many runs did Brendon McCullum make?

 * This function is same as previous function.
-This function will determine which batsman scored the runs.
+This function will return the number of runs scored by Brendon McCullum.

-Save the value in the variable 'runs' inside the function.
+The returned value must be an `int`